xPaw/GitHub-WebHook/README.md

 After calling the constructor, using this function will return a string which can be sent to an IRC server.

-Throws `GitHubNotImplementedException` when you pass an event that is not parsed anyhow, and throws `GitHubIgnoredEventException` for `fork`, `watch` and `status` events which are ignored by design.
+Throws `NotImplementedException` when you pass an event that is not parsed anyhow, and throws `IgnoredEventException` for `fork`, `watch` and `status` events which are ignored by design.

 ## Events [\[ref\]](https://developer.github.com/v3/activity/events/types/)